Black Marriott exec was compared to 'Buckwheat', told to dance for colleagues, lawsuit alleges

 Robinson says he had already informed his colleague who was collecting the photos that he did not have one to submit and that as the only African-American in the office, his photo would be easy to identify.

-Robinson walked out of the meeting after the photo was shown and his two supervisors apologized, the suit states.
+He walked out of the meeting in tears after the photo was shown and his two supervisors apologized, his lawyer said.

 Robinson also claims that he was not given a cubicle like the other sales representatives and instead, worked out of a “cramped” storage closet that had no air conditioning.
 The work space was half that of his colleagues, the suit states.
 He claims his co-workers even wondered aloud if he was put there because of his race, according to the suit.

-Robinson's suit says his doctor put him on a medical leave because of his anxiety.
-Robinson determined that he could no longer work for the company and "was forced to give up his employment," the suit states.
+Robinson's doctor put him on a medical leave because of his anxiety, his attorney said.
+Robinson resigned from the company on Jan.
+1, 2018 .

 Marriott Vacations Worldwide spokesman Ed Kinney told NBC News on Wednesday: "We are aware of the allegations of this suit but as a policy, do not comment on legal issues and matters."

-Robinson is seeking unspecified compensatory and punitive damages, according to the lawsuit.
+Robinson is seeking unspecified compensatory and punitive damages, according to the suit.